 7 September – 13 November 2015

-1986 Born in Hubei, Li Ran is currently lives and works in Beijing, China.
+Li Ran (b.
+1986, China) currently lives and works in Beijing, China.
 Graduated from Sichuan Fine Arts Institute, Oil Painting Department with BFA, he is both the initiator and participant of the Company project.
 In Li Ran’s works, he constantly performs the role of an imitator and gives himself over to encounters and bodily experiences.
 His repeated performance of various roles and events challenges the idea of the self while providing a perspective into the virtual nature of art itself.
-Li Ran has exhibited at the basis voor actuele kunst (BAK), Utrecht; Huas der Kulturen der Welt (HKW), Berlin; The Jewish Museum, New York; Contemporary Arts Museum Houston (CAMH), Houston; Musée d’art contemporain de Montréal, Montreal; The Museum of Moscow, Moscow; Centre d’Art Contemporain Genève, Geneva; CCA Wattis Institute for Contemporary Arts, San Francisco; OCT Contemporary Art Terminal (OCAT), Shenzhen and Shanghai; Ullens Center for Contemporary Art (UCCA), Beijing; CAFA Museum (CAFAM), Beijing; and other venues.
+Li Ran has exhibited at the basis voor actuele kunst (BAK), Utrecht; Huas der Kulturen der Welt (HKW), Berlin, Germany; The Jewish Museum, New York, United States; Contemporary Arts Museum Houston (CAMH), Houston; Musée d’art contemporain de Montréal, Montreal, Canada; The Museum of Moscow, Moscow, Russia; Centre d’Art Contemporain Genève, Geneva, Switzerland; CCA Wattis Institute for Contemporary Arts, San Francisco, United States; OCT Contemporary Art Terminal (OCAT), Shenzhen and Shanghai, China; Ullens Center for Contemporary Art (UCCA), Beijing, China; CAFA Museum (CAFAM), Beijing, China; and other venues.
 His works have also been featured in Montreal Biennale (2014), Biennale Of Moving Images 2014 (2014), 4th Moscow International Biennale for Young Art (2014), 2nd CAFAM Biennial (2014), 4th Former West Project (2013), 9th Gwangju Biennial (2012), 7th Shenzhen Sculpture Biennale (2012).

 This edition of Residencies: OPEN will highlight NTU CCA Singapore’s Artists-in-Residence who focus on performance in their practices.
 The performances will take place outside Block 37 Studios, accompanied by activities happening within this remote block.
 Performances will range from live sonic hypnosis from Yan Jun, a collaborative performance from anGie seah looking at the sensation of “butterflies in the stomach”, a ceremonious ritual of conviviality with Amanda Heng and a special installation and screening of work by Li Ran.
 These four artists mutually share an interest in performance as a visceral medium to experience contemporary art.